See more section

 As chair of the firm's Corporate Investigations & Integrity group, and with a wide range of experience in the public and private sectors, Matt provides clients informed counsel and aggressive representation in internal investigations, interactions with the government, and commercial litigation.

 Matt has conducted numerous high-stakes internal investigations for clients ranging from Fortune 500 companies to state agencies, focusing on issues including employee misconduct, vendor fraud, and company expenditures and related internal controls.
-His recent gubernatorial appointment to lead an independent investigation into allegations of abuse at a state prison was praised in an NJ.com editorial by Tom Moran: “Boxer has guts and integrity in abundance.”
+His gubernatorial appointment to lead an independent investigation into allegations of abuse at a state prison was praised in an NJ.com editorial by Tom Moran: “Boxer has guts and integrity in abundance.”
 The New Jersey Governor stated that Matt is “one of the smartest, toughest guys I know.”

 Matt first gained renown for leading fair and effective investigations during his six-year term as New Jersey's State Comptroller.
 Appointed in 2008, Matt oversaw a staff of more than 130 employees responsible for examining the efficiency of government programs, investigating misconduct by government officers, scrutinizing the legality of government contracts, and recovering improperly expended Medicaid funds.
 He and his staff uncovered hundreds of millions of dollars in wasted taxpayer funds, spurring the passage of several remedial state laws and receiving praise from organizations throughout the state.